Good to know!

 Do I have to register my stay in Hamburg with the public authorities?

-If you plan to stay in Hamburg for more than 3 months, you will have to register your address within 2 weeks after your arrival.
-You can find more information on the official requirements on the homepage of the Hamburg City Welcome Centre.
+If you plan to live in Hamburg for longer than three months, you must register your new address within two weeks of moving into your new home.
+You can find information on this on the homepage of the Welcome Portal of the City of Hamburg.

 What national holidays are celebrated in Germany?